/ A / B / C / D / E / F / G / H / I / J / K / L / M

 Referring to servos, this is the position the servo is at when it is idle.

-Nickel-Cadmium battery.
+Acronym for Nickel-Cadmium.
 Rechargeable batteries used as power RC transmitters and receivers.

 A fuel additive which increases a model engine’s ability to idle low and improves high speed performance.
 Ideal nitro content varies from engine to engine.
 Refer to the engine manufacturer’s instructions for best results.
 Nitro content in fuel is indicated by the percent of the fuel.
 Also known as Nitromethane.